ibmresilient/resilient-python-api/python/examples/circuits/file-lookup/README.md

 Lookup in Local File from Resilient
 ===================================

-This example shows a simple integration between Resilient incidents and the local file system.
-We create an automatic action to lookup a value in a CSV file whenever a specified field value changes.
-The result of that lookup is stored in a different specified field in the incident.
+Use Case:  Lookup up the value of a Resilient incident field in a CSV file on the local file system and store the result in another field in that incident.
+This automatic action is triggered whenever the specified field value changes.

 This integration can be run on the Resilient appliance or anywhere else.
 The code is written in Python, and can be extended for your own purposes.